Breast cancer Q and A

 Here are some other risk factors that you can’t influence.

 - Age — as you get older your risk of developing breast cancer increases.
-Breast cancer is rare in women under 35.
+Breast cancer is more common in women over 40.

 - Having already had breast cancer.